-Curtiss-Wright Corporation is a global company that delivers highly engineered, critical function products and services to the commercial, industrial, defense and power markets.
+Curtiss-Wright Corporation is a global integrated business that provides highly engineered products, solutions, and services mainly to aerospace & defense (A&D) markets, as well as critical technologies in demanding commercial power, process, and industrial markets.
 The products we provide include valves, pumps, motors, generators, instrumentation, shipboard systems, control electronics, mechanical actuation and drive systems, specialized sensors, motors and electronic controller units, embedded computing components and control systems.
 We also provide technical services to enhance the performance and durability, extend the life, and prevent premature fatigue and failure on customer-supplied metal components.
 In some cases, 3TG may be necessary to the functionality or production of a product we manufacture or are contracted to manufacture.